ZeroStudMuffin/CEA2/INITIAL.md

 ## OTHER CONSIDERATIONS:

-The pupose of this feature is to allow users to gather multiple roll number/customer name records and set the bin location for all of them at once.
-Then send the records all at once.
 If extra info is needed like keys or tokens, set up the code for them and inform the user after completion of what needs to be added.
 User will give the info before executing the PRP.
 User will help when asked.
 Work with the user if something cannot be handled bu Codex alone.